bpbrown/archer2-dedalus/README.md

 on the new
 [ARCHER2](https://www.archer2.ac.uk/) National UK Supercomputing Service.

-These instructions were developed for the initial 4-cabinet ARCHER2 system and will probably need to evolve a bit over time.
+This version of these instructions is for the full ARCHER2 system, as rolled out in November 2021.
+These instructions may need to evolve a wee bit more.

 ## Current recipes